 Most people when they think of a Hotspot they think of a one made by their cell phone.
 The truth is that there are several companies that do offer Hotspot with a small device, which works fairly similarly to a wireless router.
 A hotspot made with a cellphone is fine but a hotspot made with a hotspot device is a lot better, faster, and more stable.
 Most companies offering hotspot devices do require a cell phone reception in the area, although this is not always the case, so make sure to ask around.

-A couple of years ago the USB internet sticks were the only options for getting internet, this was before the age of smartphones.
+A couple of years ago USB internet sticks were the only options for getting internet, this was before the age of smartphones.
 In some areas, you will still be able to find them, although they are not the best.
 Most companies selling these devices will advertise an “up to 10 Mbps” speed if you have a full signal.
 The problem is as I have found out several times in the past that even if you have a full signal you will never be even near to the max speed.

-I have bought a stick in the past, had full signal and the internet speed was around 50 kbps, which is painfully slow, it took around 3-4 minutes till I could view a webpage, and if I wanted to open my email than I had to set aside a considerable amount of time.
-When I called their support they just kept on saying “up to 10 Mbps” if I have full signal, which I did, but they simply couldn’t answer me what was the minimum speed which I should get if I have full signal, at that point they can say “up to 1000 Mbps” as it is irrelevant.
+I have bought a stick in the past, that had full signal and the internet speed was around 50 kbps, which is painfully slow, it took around 3-4 minutes till I could view a webpage, and if I wanted to open my email then I had to set aside a considerable amount of time.
+When I called their support they just kept on saying “up to 10 Mbps” if I have full signal, which I did, but they simply couldn’t answer me what the minimum speed I should get if I have full signal, at that point they can say “up to 1000 Mbps” as it is irrelevant.

 The data caps on these USB sticks are also fairly low, it can be as low as 1GB, the good news is that you will never be able to reach that if the internet speed is slow.
 In addition to this, you will have to buy the USB stick and you will also have to pay the monthly fee for using it.